Hidetoshi Nishijima (actor): Career

-In 2017, he became the first Japanese man to model for Giorgio Armani's Made-to-Measure.
+In 2017, Nishijima became the first Japanese man to model for Giorgio Armani's Made-to-Measure.

-He was nominated for the Best Supporting Actor award at the Japanese Academy Awards in 2019 for his performance in Samurai's Promise.

-In 2019, Nishijima starred in a television series What Did You Eat Yesterday?, a drama about the daily lives of a middle-aged gay couple.
+In 2019, Nishijima was nominated for Best Supporting Actor at the 42nd Japan Academy Film Prize for his performance in Samurai's Promise.
+He also starred in the television series What Did You Eat Yesterday?, a drama about the daily lives of a middle-aged gay couple.
 The drama became very popular and was made into a hit film.